HanaAhmedMahmoud/long_distance_widgets/README.md

   - git pull -> pulls down any changes i make or if you want the most updated version on computer
 - Initial coding of prototype completed by Hana, need to work on sorting out offsets

+### 15/09/2025
+- Project structure will be as follows: Widget Entry, Widget Provider, Widget View (using widget entry), Widget Definitions (gluing both provider and view together), Phillip and Hana to create a diagram together to demonstrate how structures communicate with eachother
+- Created each data structure for both distance and timer widgets
+- Finished Widget View for both distance and timer widgets, ready for customistion based on distance and time from when two people first met
+- Added fonts onto app
+- Changed Widget Bundle to include both distance and timer widgets
+- Hana to talk Phillip through the changes